-A multifaceted livelihood program that provided ultra-poor households with a productive asset, training, regular coaching, access to savings, and consumption support led to large and lasting impacts on their standard of living.
+A multifaceted livelihood program that provided ultra-poor households in seven low- and middle-income countries with a productive asset, training, regular coaching, access to savings, and consumption support led to large and lasting impacts on their standard of living.

 More than one-fifth of the world’s population lives on less than US$1.25 per day.
 Many of these families depend on insecure and fragile livelihoods, including casual farm and domestic labor.
 Their income is often irregular or seasonal, putting laborers and their families at risk of hunger.
 Self-employment is often the only viable alternative to menial labor for the ultra-poor.
 Yet many lack the necessary cash or skills to start a business that could earn more than casual labor.
 To alleviate these constraints, several international and local nongovernmental organizations support programs that foster a transition to more secure livelihoods.
 Combining complementary approaches—the transfer of a productive asset, training, consumption support, and coaching—into one comprehensive program may help spur a sustainable transition to self-employment.

-The Graduation approach consists of six complementary components, each designed to address specific constraints facing ultra-poor households.
+The Graduation approach, designed by BRAC and adapted in eight countries with support from the Consultative Group to Assist the Poor (CGAP) and the Ford Foundation, consists of six complementary components, each designed to address specific constraints facing ultra-poor households.

 - Productive asset transfer: One-time transfer of productive assets, such as cows, goats, or supplies for petty trade.

 - Technical skills training: Training to manage the productive asset.